-Let's celebrate these cool inventions by our fellow countrymen and women.
+Let's celebrate these cool inventions by our fellow Canadians.
 Our lives would be so much different without them, eh?

 Although American agricultural pioneer George Washington Carver is often credited for inventing peanut butter, the first patent for the spreadable substance was actually given to Montreal’s Marcellus Gilmore Edson in 1884.
 He came up with the process of milling roasted peanuts to create “a consistency like that of butter,” which he promoted as a protein substitute for those who couldn’t have solid food.
 Schoolchildren everywhere are forever grateful.

 Canadian filmmakers Graeme Ferguson and Roman Kroitor first pioneered the technology of high-resolution images on huge screens at Montreal’s Expo ’67.
 With businessman Robert Kerr and engineer William Shaw, they founded Multi-Screen Corporation, which later became IMAX (short for “Image Maximum”).
 The first permanent IMAX theatre, the Cinesphere, opened in Toronto’s Ontario Place in 1971.
 Originally used for science films and documentaries, IMAX was bought in 1994 by an American company, who turned it into a Hollywood powerhouse.
 Its headquarters remain in Toronto.

 Have you seen any of these top movies on Netflix Canada in IMAX?